How to Build a Project with EMT Conduit and T-connectors

 You must work on a clean surface if you want a successful construction project using EMT conduits and tinktube connectors.
 You’ll need a comfortable place to work and make progress with your build…one connector at a time!

-- Attach the adapter to the pipe, where the connector will be placed.
+- Attach the 3/4″ EMT adapter for pipe connector to the pipe, where the connector will be placed.

 - Tighten the nuts and bolts in the places provided..